 Five-Gaited horses have long, flowing manes and tails and show both ways of the ring at the walk, trot, canter, slow gait, and rack.
 The walk is springy and athletic.
 The trot is a square, bold, two-beat gait.
 The canter is slow, rhythmic, and must be executed on the right lead.
-The slow gait and rack are a four beat gait, with each foot hitting the ground seperately.
+The slow gait and rack are a four-beat gait, with each foot hitting the ground separately.
 It is very comfortable to ride and is performed only by the American Saddlebred.
 In Five-Gaited Pleasure classes, as in all Pleasure classes, horses must perform a flat-footed walk and are quieter, yet alert and responsive at all gaits.
 Five-Gaited horses wear protective boots called quarter boots to prevent possible injury from the hind feet when the horse is traveling fast.

 The Three-Gaited horse performs three gaits both ways of the ring: walk, trot, and canter.
 The horse should exhibit beauty, brilliance, elegance, refinement, expression, and high action.
 Gaits are collected with energy directed toward animation and precision.
 In contrast to the long, flowing mane and tail of the Five-Gaited horse, the mane is roached (clipped) to accentuate the quality of the horse's appearance.

 Fine Harness horses perform two gaits both ways of the ring: the walk and the trot.
 It is considered bad form for a harness horse to canter or "break;" judges will penalize this.
 The Fine Harness horse does an animated, springy walk.
 Speed is not a factor.
 The good performers should be beautiful, fine, alert, and airy.
 Like the Five-Gaited horse, the mane and tail are long and flowing, and boots are worn on the front feet.
 The boots of a Fine Harness horse are not needed for protection because speed is not a factor, but are traditional and add to the elegant appearance of the horse.